Assistance for Hurricane Harvey

 Other Ways to Be Involved:

-- Pray – Pray for wisdom, creativity, and opportunities to serve our city with the love of Christ.
+Pray – Pray for wisdom, creativity, and opportunities to serve our city with the love of Christ.
 We need the guidance of the Holy Spirit.
-Stop by the Flood Relief Table in Palm Court on Sunday morning if you would like a more specific prayer guide.

-Several FPC members came to distribution and job sites to pray with those affected by the hurricane.
-The work ahead of us involves not only physical restoration, but spiritual restoration as well.
+The work ahead of us involves not only physical restoration but spiritual restoration as well.
 We are working with the following mission and community partners to invest in local communities affected by Harvey.

 - Kolter Elementary School – Located in Meyerland just outside 610, Kolter Elementary and the surrounding neighborhood was almost completely flooded.
 The school and its families have been displaced and teachers lost all of the books, supplies, etc. they have accumulated over the years.
 We also have several church members whose children attend Kolter.
 We are looking for opportunities to bless Kolter staff and Kolter families.